benmarwick/au13uwgeoarchlab/vignettes/vignette.md

 ### Chemical analyses

 Brief description of how you measured pH, EC, SOM , CaCO~3~...
+The maximum value of organics was 9.74% at 1.6

+The maximum value of carbonates was 33.8% at 0.9

 ### Physical analyses